Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 2-path script adds /action to the PATH. /action will be the last directory the shell looks into when looking for a program.

+** The 3-paths script counts the number of directories in the PATH.